KDE/krita/build-tools/docker/README.md

 # when going through the setup wizard select not to install any
 # extra Qt libraries, install QtCreator only!

+# to start QtCreator without the conflicts to with Krita's Qt paths, type
+# in your **host** console:
+sudo docker exec -ti krita-build /home/appimage//Qt/Tools/QtCreator/bin/qtcreator

 ```